 It’s a EDI-network which forwards invoices but also orders, status messages and tenders.

 The invoicing part, Peppol BIS Billing 3.0, based on UBL, is a subset of the attributes requested for in EN16931, comparable to the EN16931-Profile of ZUGFeRD/Factur-X, which is based on CII.
-EDI also enforces the use of the AS/4 protocol, while plain formats like Factur-X/ZUGFeRD or the XRechnung are protocol agnostic.
+PEPPOL uses the AS/4 protocol, while plain formats like Factur-X/ZUGFeRD or the XRechnung are protocol agnostic.
 AS/4 in turn is based on Standards like https and SOAP.

 Since senders and recipients typically use service providers within the Peppol network it is a classic “Four-corner”-model.